+A programming assignment will be considered correct if it can pass a minimal test set that will be provided with the assignment.
 Students will have ten (10) working days after their graded work is returned to them to make any claims about incorrect grading of programming assignments or exams.
 No further claims will be considered after this time.

 All programming assignments will be submitted electronically.
 You will receive instructions for electronic submission of programming assignments with each programming assignment.
+In some programming assignment the staff may decide to conduct in person interviews in order to gain better understanding of work accomplished by students and provide faster feedback that could be incorporated in future assignments in the course.